 - Habitat Okanagan will give preference to families who have current employment and a minimum of 2-year work history, with verifiable income(s).
 Sources of income that are considered in the review include employment income, spousal and child support, child care supplements, child tax benefits, pensions and possibly some form of social assistance.

-- Habitat will request 1) personal and work references, 2) supporting documentation, 3) income verification, and 4) a plan of commitment to 500 hours of sweat equity and to home ownership, of all working persons intending to live in the home.
+- Habitat will request 1) personal and work references, 2) supporting documentation, 3) income verification, and 4) a plan of commitment to 500 hours of Service Hours (volunteer hours) and to home ownership, of all working persons intending to live in the home.

-To confirm that a family qualifies to pay for a no-interest mortgage, the amount of family debt will be taken into consideration.
+To confirm that a family qualifies to pay for a Habitat mortgage, the amount of family debt will be taken into consideration.